 As a student receiving financial aid at Saddleback College, you are responsible for:

-- Providing accurate information to the Student Financial Assistance and Scholarship Office.
+- Providing accurate information to the Financial Aid Office.

 - Reapplying for financial aid each and every year.